cdauth/json-stream-es/README.md

 #### Consuming multiple objects/arrays

 Sometimes you want to consume multiple objects/arrays in a JSON stream.
-This would be an example JSON documents:
+This would be an example JSON document:
 ```json
 {
 	"apples": {